 - A Windows 8.1 ISO image file.
 What we really need here is to access to a file named install.wim located in \sources folder.
 You can mount the 8.1 Image file in Windows 8, browse through \sources folder in Windows Explorer, and copy install.wim file to a convenient location, for example, c:\temp folder.

 - The ImageX.exe file from Windows 7 Automated Installation Kit.
-For your convenient, I’ve put an 32-bit version of ImageX.exe on my Dropbox for you to use.
-Just downloadit to the same location where you saved the install.wim earlier.
+For your convenient, you can download from this link directly to save your time.
+Just right-click the link and choose Save As… to the same folder you have saved install.wim file earlier.

 - Last, you will need a PC that runs Windows.